 For indigenous students, items 1) "Care homework done right," 2) "Honor roll important," 3) "Think classes are important," 4) "Grades matter," 5) "Education important," 6) "Disappointed if fail a class," and 7) "Want to continue education" load onto a single factor representing school commitment.
 Factor loadings are similar for non-indigenous students, except "Care homework done right" and "Think classes are important" load onto a different factor.
-However, these two items are included with the other items as an indicator of school commitment since there is no theoretical argument to separate them from the other five items that load onto the school commitment dimension.
-These two items are consistent with the theoretical meaning of school commitment.
+However, these two items are included with the other items as an indicator of school commitment since there is no theoretical argument to separate them from the other five items that load onto the school commitment.
 Furthermore, reliability analysis shows that the alpha coefficient increases from .78 to .81. when these two items are included with the other five items for non-indigenous students.
 For indigenous students, the reliability coefficient is .79 for the school commitment index